schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ## What is the downside to this method?

 We need at least one bit of storage per number that we want to mark.
 For simplicity if our bitfields start at 0 (and I'll show why that is a good idea soon) and we want to mark primes up to max(uint32) 4,294,967,295.
-Then we would need 512 MB just to for the bits.
+Then we would need 512 MB just for the bits.
 We could shrink the bitfield by only storing the odd values and starting from 3.

-The algorithm is very fast, but the memory constraints make it problemnatic to get large primes.
+The algorithm is very fast, but the memory constraints make it problematic to get large primes.

 Supposing that we will need to use memory for other purposes, such as storing the prime factorization of numbers we should consider building and running the application as a 64-bit binary to allow easy access to more memory.